zqxyz/lmm-website/README.md

 This page uses the provided `<Container>` component.
 Note that the C is capitalized for special componenents like this.

+First we'll review some provided components and then we'll go over the whole project structure so you know how to add, edit, and remove content, including adding new pages.

 # Layout Components

 ## `<Container>`